jambybrillo/aws_partitioner/docs/source/a11_practice.rst

    :width: 7000px

-2. In the Auto-healing and Scaling Applications interface
+2. In the Practice interface

+- Read step 2 of Auto-healing and Scaling Applications
-- View Rewards
+- Read CONCEPT
-- Select NEXT
+- Select Open AWS Console
+- Select the arrow to the right to see the next steps

 .. image:: pictures/0002-practice11.png
    :align: center
    :width: 7000px